jmsrsd/RxProxy/README.md

                .subscribe(mTextView::setText);

 ## Issues with Subjects
-Subjects are really useful, but we have noticed two issues with them:
+Subjects are really useful, but we have noticed some issues with them:

 * Publication and subscription do happen on the same thread.
 It does not matter if you are using `subscribeOn`.
 The subscription will be executed on the same thread from which `onNext` was called.
 This can be mitigated with `observeOn` but it changes the original pattern of the monad. `RxProxy` requires subscribers to define which `Scheduler` is used when receiving events from the proxy.
 * One can get confused when using `onComplete` and `onError`.
 Those can leave Subjects in a unusable state without making the user aware.
 In `RxProxy` a stream cannot be finished or report an error on its own. `RxProxy` just contains a `publish` method that is the equivalent of `onNext`.